strategicpause/slashie/README.md

 ~~~~

 # TODO
-- Logging - Know when an actor wants to transition, has transitioned, is notifying dependencies, etc.
-- Message Passing - An actor should be able to pass a message to an arbitrary actor without having a reference to that actor.
 - Actor crash management - Can we recover?
 State persistence.
+Provide interface in this package, but keep implementation in separate packages.
+This would allow us to easily switch implementation for different dbs such as etcd or BoltDb.
 - Expand to processes.
 Can we decouple actors from goroutines and extend the definition to processes?
 What about a process on a separate machine?
+- Export to SVG.
+The ability to export the transition graph + dependencies to a visual representation.
+- Metrics observers. ie: Observer which runs every N seconds that provides mailbox size.
+Provide interface in main package, but implementation in separate package.